-The Corporate Governance section can also be accessed from the "Information for Shareholders and Investors" section.
+The Corporate Governance section can also be accessed through the "IR & Shareholders" section.

-The website conforms to the form and content regulated by CNMV Circular 1/2004, dated 17 March.
+The website conforms to the form and content regulated by CNMV Circular 1/2004, dated 17 March, and the provisions of article 11 bis of the Revised Text of the Corporate Enterprises Act, approved by Legislative Royal Decree 1/2010, of 2 July.

-F - DEGREE OF COMPLIANCE WITH CORPORATE GOVERNANCE RECOMMENDATIONS

-Indicate the degree of the company's compliance with Corporate Governance recommendations.
-Should the company not comply with any of them, explain the recommendations, standards, practices or criteria the company applies.
+F - DEGREE OF COMPLIANCE WITH CORPORATE GOVERNANCE RECOMMENDATIONS company not comply with any of them, explain the recommendations, standards, practices or criteria the company applies.